newrelic/newrelic-kubernetes-operator/README.md

       ```
 1. Perform the steps from the [Quick Start](#quick-start) section, which walk through the initial required setup and get you going with your first `kubectl apply` of the operator configuration.

-1. Confirm your configuration was deployed to your local kubernetes cluster (the one that we created with `kind`). <br>
+1. Confirm your configuration was deployed to your local Kubernetes cluster (the one that we created with `kind`). <br>
     - Show your namespaces.
 You should see `newrelic-kubernetes-operator-system` in the list of namespaces.
       ```bash
       kubectl get namespaces